lukaszcz/coqhammer/README.md

   possible to customize this tactic by adding rewrite hints to the yhints database.

-  WARNING: This tactic may change the proof state unpredictably and introduce randomly named hypotheses into the context.
+  **WARNING**: This tactic may change the proof state unpredictably and introduce randomly named hypotheses into the context.

   It is nonetheless useful to sometimes use `sauto` before a call to `hammer`.
-Then the list of hypotheses in the reconstruction tactic may usually be replaced by Reconstr.AllHyps, removing any dependence on auto-generated hypothesis names.
+Then the list of hypotheses in the reconstruction tactic may usually be replaced by `Reconstr.AllHyps`, removing any dependence on auto-generated hypothesis names.
 Examples of this are provided in [`examples/imp.v`](examples/imp.v) and [`examples/combs.v`](examples/combs.v).